Tipperary Armouries

 As found in a farmers field outside Biggar Saskatchewan

-Factory photo of same model as my truck, just slightly different cab design.
+Factory photo of same base model as my truck, just slightly different cab design.

 These will be reproduced once restoration is complete.